|

 elected first to associate membership and then to full membership in

 2001.
-In 2003 she was elected as one of the four officers, and a
+In 2003, whilst still a relatively new member, she was elected as one of the four officers, and a

 In addition to exhibiting with the RSMA,